TickerSparkInvestor Intelligence

 Koch Industries Isn’t Public.
 Here’s How to Get Exposure Anyway.

 No, Koch Industries is not publicly traded.
-Retail investors usually have to look at public peers like Exxon Mobil, Dow, and International Paper instead, or wait for a future IPO that currently looks unlikely.
+Retail investors usually have to look at public peers, wait for a possible IPO that has not been announced, or explore accredited-only private secondary markets.

 Private CompanyPrivate Company